jakemeout/100-days-of-code/README.md

 # 100 Days Of Code - Log

+# Goal

+Spend at least 1 hour a day, coding and sharing updating the status here.
 ### Day 0: December 4th 2020

 **Today's Progress**: I completed an application to YearOne.
 The Stack: React + Node/Express + Postgres.
 It took about 3 days and just finished.